microsoft/vscode-cosmosdb/README.md

 <!-- endregion exclude-from-marketplace -->

-Browse, manage and query your Azure databases both locally and in the cloud with support for MongoDB, Graph (Gremlin), and NoSQL (previously known as DocumentDB).
+Browse, manage, and query your Azure databases both locally and in the cloud with support for MongoDB, Graph (Gremlin), and NoSQL (previously known as DocumentDB).

 ![Azure Databases Extension](resources/readme/overview.png)